Saanich Strawberry Festival

 Mainstage:

-The band’s repertoire consists of over 1000 arrangements that include swing, Latin, rock and Dixieland.
-The band’s vocalist, Kim Greenwood, is accompanied by a standard big band configuration of 5 saxophones, 4 trumpets, 4 trombones and rhythm section.
+The band’s repertoire consists of over 1000 arrangements that include swing, Latin, rock, disco and more.
+Their band leader, Mark Fraser, directs their standard big band configuration of 5 saxophones, 4 trumpets, 4 trombones, rhythm section and lead vocalist Kim Greenwood.
 The Commodores Big Band members embrace a spirit of enthusiasm, drive and professionalism that has determined the band’s success, longevity and popularity with fans of all ages.

 Kids Zone